The Wave Hub offshore site is connected to the onshore substation by a live 33kV subsea power cable arrangement.

 Wave Hub holds a grid connection agreement with Western Power Distribution which defines the required parameters for electrical quality.
 Projects will be required to operate within these parameters which reflects Grid Code Compliance.

-Marine safety management is core to Wave Hub Ltd's mission of providing a safe and effective site for marine renewable device and array testing and validation.
-Our operational management system is clear and pragmatic and fosters cooperative, efficient and innovative working.
+Marine safety management is core to Wave Hub Ltd's mission of providing a safe and effective site for offshore renewable device and array testing, demonstration and validation.
+Our operational management system, supported by our team of offshore specialists, is clear and pragmatic and fosters cooperative, efficient and innovative working.

 Wave Hub Ltd provides an overall site safety monitoring, communications and central emergency response function.